-To promote international regulatory coordination, USTR staff regularly review proposed foreign regulations that trade groups bring to their attention to determine if they might have an impact on trade.
-If so, USTR staff must engage with the appropriate U.S. regulator to develop a U.S. position that balances industry and regulatory goals.
+To promote international regulatory coordination, USTR staff regularly review proposed foreign regulations that trade groupsstakeholders bring to their attention to determine if they might have an impact on trade.
+If so, USTR staff must engage with the appropriate U.S. regulator regulators and other key agencies through the Trade Policy Staff Committee to develop a U.S. position that balances industry and the goal of trade facilitation with regulatory goals.

 USTR staff noted that the trade and regulatory authorities are much more closely aligned in the European Commission than in the U.S., which has an effect on bilateral negotiations on regulatory issues.
-The European Commission's Directorate General - Enterprise, which has the mission of promoting EU competitiveness, can take the lead in representing the EU position, while for the U.S., regulatory agencies take the lead instead of trade-focused agencies like USTR.
+The European Commission's Directorate General - Enterprise, which has the mission of promoting EUlooks at standards development through a competitiveness lens as well as a regulatory one, can take the lead in representing the EU position, while for the U.S., regulatory agencies take the lead instead of trade-focused agencies like USTR.